Reach Out Today

 Partial Hospitalization in Newport Beach

 Our Newport Beach Partial Hospitalization Program offers a high degree of care with increased flexibility over residential treatment.
-Here, clients can receive care five to seven days a week for several hours each day, returning to their sober living homes in the evening.
+Here, patients can receive care five to seven days a week for several hours each day, returning to their sober living homes in the evening.
 This allows them to receive the care they need without putting their lives completely on hold.

 Intensive Outpatient in Newport Beach

 We also offer an Intensive Outpatient Program in Newport Beach.
-Here, clients participate in intensive therapy sessions, meeting three to five days a week, with each session lasting three hours.
+Here, patients participate in intensive therapy sessions, meeting three to five days a week, with each session lasting three hours.
 This level of care requires the least amount of attendance at a facility.

 IOPs offer participants the ability to continue their employment or academic obligations while receiving support and therapy as needed as they prepare to reenter society.